 If we jump over to an SLA printer such as the Form 1 +, these printers automatically fill all geometry with resin.
 Many people “hollow out” their models before printing to save time and material cost, but since we’re looking to increase structural integrity, filling the entire geometry with resin is a great option.

 If you do decide to hollow out your model, 3mm minimum wall thickness in VeroWhite is a good place to start.
 Go from there to determine the best wall thickness for your application.

-One of the most important consideration for structurally sound 3D printed parts is choosing the strongest 3D printing material for your application.
-Here are 3 great options for strong 3D prints:
+Another one of the most important considerations for structurally sound 3D printed parts is choosing the strongest 3D printing material for your application.
+Here are 3 great options for durable 3D printing mechanical parts:

 Here’s what the final pen holder design looks like molded and cast out of metal: